Direct democracy: Overview

-In direct democracy the people decide on policies without any intermediary or representative, whereas in a representative democracy people vote for representatives who then enact policy initiatives.
-Depending on the particular system in use, direct democracy might entail passing executive decisions, the use of sortition, making laws, directly electing or dismissing officials, and conducting trials.
+In direct democracy, the people decide on policies without any intermediary or representative, whereas in a representative democracy people vote for representatives who then enact policy initiatives.
+Depending on the particular system(s) in use, direct democracy might entail passing executive decisions, the use of sortition, making laws, directly electing or dismissing officials, and conducting trials.
 Two leading forms of direct democracy are participatory democracy and deliberative democracy.
-Semi-direct democracies, in which representatives administer day-to-day governance, but the citizens remain the sovereign, allow for three forms of popular action: referendum (plebiscite), initiative, and recall.
-The first two forms—referendums and initiatives—are examples of direct legislation.
-As of 2019, thirty countries allowed for referendums initiated by the population on the national level.
+Semi-direct democracies, in which representatives administer day-to-day governance, but the citizens remain the sovereign, allow for three forms of popular action: vote (plebiscite), initiative, and recall.
+The first two forms—votes and initiatives—are examples of direct legislation.
+As of 2019, thirty countries allowed for votes initiated by the population on the national level.

-A compulsory referendum subjects the legislation drafted by political elites to a binding popular vote.
+A compulsory vote subjects the legislation drafted by political elites to a binding popular vote.
 This is the most common form of direct legislation.
-A popular referendum empowers citizens to make a petition that calls existing legislation to a vote by the citizens.
-Institutions specify the timeframe for a valid petition and the number of signatures required and may require signatures from diverse communities to protect minority interests.
+A popular vote empowers citizens to make a petition that calls existing legislation to a vote by the citizens.
+Institutions specify the time frame for a valid petition and the number of signatures required and may require signatures from diverse communities to protect minority interests.
 This form of direct democracy effectively grants the voting public a veto on laws adopted by the elected legislature, as in Switzerland.

-A citizen-initiated referendum, also called an initiative, empowers members of the general public to propose, by petition, specific statutory measures or constitutional reforms to the government and, as with other referendums, the vote may be binding or simply advisory.
+A citizen-initiated vote, also called an initiative, empowers members of the general public to propose, by petition, specific statutory measures or constitutional reforms to the government and, as with other votes, the vote may be binding or simply advisory.
 Initiatives may be direct or indirect: with the direct initiative, a successful proposition is placed directly on the ballot to be subject to vote (as exemplified by California's system).
 With an indirect initiative, a successful proposition is first presented to the legislature for their consideration; however, if no acceptable action is taken after a designated period of time, the proposition moves to direct popular vote.
 Constitutional amendments in Switzerland, Liechtenstein or Uruguay goes through such a form of indirect initiative.